flowdev/spaghetti-cutter/README.md

 So it offers special handling for the following cases:
 - Tools: Tool packages are allowed to be used everywhere else except in other tool packages.
+But they aren't allowed to import any other internal packages.
+- Tool sub-packages: Sub-packages of Tool packages aren't allowed to import any other internal package like tool packages.
+Additionally they aren't allowed to be used anywhere else in the project.
+So you should use explicit configuration with explanations as comments (what the sub-packages contain and why they exist at all).
 - Database: DB packages are allowed to be used in other DB packages and standard (business) packages.
-Of course they can use tool packages.
+Of course they can use tool packages but nothing else.
 Domain data structures can be either `db` or `tool` packages.
+- Database sub-packages: Sub-packages of DB packages are allowed to only import tool packages like DB packages.
+Additionally they aren't allowed to be used anywhere else in the project.
+So you should use explicit configuration with explanations as comments (what the sub-packages contain and why they exist at all).
 - God: A god package can see and use everything.
-You should use this with great care. `main` is the only default god package used if no explicit package is given.
+You should use this with great care. `main` is the only default god package used if no explicit configuration is given.
 You should only rarely add more.
 You can switch `main` to a standard package with the `noGod` configuration key.
 This makes sense if you have got multiple `main` packages with different dependencies.

 These cases needn't be used and can be overwritten with explicit configuration.